solaris765/CompileNginxOnWindows/README.md

 an and all optimizations or changes are welcome.

 # Running the compiled EXE
-When you finish compiling nginx I suggest replacing an existing nginx exe with it so that the supporting files and folders are in place.
+When you finish compiling nginx I suggest replacing an existing nginx exe with the new one so that the supporting files and folders are in place.